CobaltWiz/CobaltWiz/README.md

 - 👋 Hi, I’m @CobaltWiz
 - 👀 I’m interested in Mechine Learning and AI
-- 🌱 I’m currently learning Mechine Learning on Python
+- 🌱 I’m currently learning Machine Learning on Python
 - 💞️ I’m looking to collaborate on any exciting new python projects
 - 📫 How to reach me : rahilkodinariya363@gmail.com